Tuscola County, Michigan: Religion

 The Roman Catholic Diocese of Saginaw is the controlling regional body for the Catholic Church.

 Government

-Tuscola County has been strongly Republican for most of its history, only failing to back a Republican candidate four times in presidential elections from 1884 to the present day.
+Tuscola County has been strongly Republican for most of its history, only failing to back a Republican candidate four times in presidential elections from 1884 to the present day, and in only one of those elections did the Democratic nominee win a majority of the county's vote.